KPMG: Tech CEOs fear ‘return to territorialism’ as risk for growth

 On technology for social good, 35 percent say they are struggling to link their growth strategy with a societal purpose for their company.

 “There’s a growing expectation for tech leaders to link their strategies with technology for social good.
-It’s important that CEOs communicate a clear and consistent strategy about their organizations’ vision, and beliefs, and how their strategy is impacting their customers, employees, and society at large,” said Zanni.
+It’s important that CEOs communicate a clear and consistent strategy about their organizations’ vision and beliefs and how their strategy is impacting their customers, employees, and society at large,” said Zanni.

-On customer data, cyber security, and its importance to growth and trust, 59 percent say protecting customers’ data is one of their most important responsibilities in enabling their company to grow its customer base.
+On customer data and the importance of cybersecurity for growth and trust, 59 percent say protecting customers’ data is one of their most important responsibilities in enabling their company to grow its customer base.
 Forty-nine percent say a strong cyber strategy is critical to engendering trust among key stakeholders.
 And 45 percent say cybersecurity risk is the greatest threat to the growth of their business (second on the list behind territorialism).

 “With the pervasiveness of technology and data, securing that data and protecting customer privacy are foundational to maintaining customer trust, market leadership, and regulatory compliance,” said KPMG tech cyber leader Vijay Jajoo, in a statement.
 “Companies are regularly reviewing their cybersecurity at the highest levels because the risk evolves as quickly as the technology.”

-When it comes to AI, in terms of jobs and the biggest benefits over the next three years, 60 percent expect AI to produce a net increase in jobs in their company, and 42 percent say improving customer experience will be biggest benefit AI provides their company.
+When it comes to AI, in terms of jobs and the biggest benefits over the next three years, 60 percent expect AI to produce a net increase in jobs in their company, and 42 percent say improvements to customer experience will be the biggest benefit AI provides their company.

 “More companies are harnessing the powers of AI to augment human decisions.
 These technologies will allow their employees to focus on higher-value activities, serve customers more effectively, and develop better products and services,” said KPMG intelligent automation leader Cliff Justice.

-Tech CEOs rated their company’s performance in terms of delivering personalized experiences to customers: 24 percent say they are exceeding expectations; 53 percent say meeting expectations; 22 percent feel they are coming in below expectations.
+Tech CEOs also rated their company’s performance in terms of delivering personalized experiences to customers: 24 percent say they are exceeding expectations, 53 percent said they were meeting expectations, and 22 percent feel they are coming in below expectations.

-On the biggest challenges in serving millennials, 53 percent say it is attracting millennials’ attention among competing online content, while 44 percent cite responding to millennials’ expectations for services on demand.
-Forty-three percent find adapting their sales and distribution model challenging, and 42 percent mention repositioning their brand.
-Forty percent say understanding how millennials’ needs differ from those of older customers is a challenge.
+On the biggest challenges in serving millennials, 53 percent cite attracting millennials’ attention among competing online content, while 44 percent note pressure to respond to millennials’ expectations for services on demand.
+Adapting their sales and distribution model is challenging for 43 percent, and 42 percent point to challenges repositioning their brand.
+Meanwhile, forty percent say understanding how millennials’ needs differ from those of older customers is a significant challenge.